-Companies operating in the oil and natural gas industry are subject to extensive regulation and control of operations (including land tenure, exploration, development, production, refining and upgrading, transportation, and marketing) as a result of legislation enacted by various levels of government with respect to the pricing and taxation of oil and natural gas through agreements among the governments of Canada and Alberta, all of which should be carefully considered by investors in the oil and gas industry.
-All current legislation is a matter of public record and the Corporation is unable to predict what additional legislation or amendments may be enacted.
-Outlined below are some of the principal aspects of legislation, regulations and agreements governing the oil and gas industry in western Canada.
+Companies operating in the oil and natural gas industry are subject to extensive regulation and control of operations (including land tenure, exploration, development, production, refining and upgrading, transportation, and marketing) as a result of legislation enacted by various levels of government with respect to the pricing and taxation of oil and natural gas, including the governments of Canada and Alberta, all of which investors in the oil and gas industry should carefully consider.
+All current legislation is a matter of public record and the Corporation is unable to predict what additional legislation or amendments governments may enact in the future.
+The following comprises some of the principal aspects of legislation, regulations and agreements governing the oil and gas industry in western Canada.